quicwg/base-drafts/draft-ietf-quic-transport.md

 A sender bundles one or more frames in a QUIC packet (see {{frames}}).

-A sender SHOULD minimize per-packet bandwidth and computational costs by bundling as many frames as possible within a QUIC packet.
+A sender can minimize per-packet bandwidth and computational costs by bundling as many frames as possible within a QUIC packet.
 A sender MAY wait for a short period of time to bundle multiple frames before sending a packet that is not maximally packed, to avoid sending out large numbers of small packets.
 An implementation may use knowledge about application sending behavior or heuristics to determine whether and for how long to wait.
 This waiting period is an implementation decision, and an implementation should be careful to delay conservatively, since any delay is likely to increase application-visible latency.

+Stream multiplexing is achieved by interleaving STREAM frames from multiple streams into one or more QUIC packets.
+A single QUIC packet can include multiple STREAM frames from one or more streams.

+One of the benefits of QUIC is avoidance of head-of-line blocking across multiple streams.
+When a packet loss occurs, only streams with data in that packet are blocked waiting for a retransmission to be received, while other streams can continue making progress.
+Note that when data from multiple streams is bundled into a single QUIC packet, loss of that packet blocks all those streams from making progress.
+Implementations are advised to bundle as few streams as necessary in outgoing packets without losing transmission efficiency to underfilled packets.

 ## Packet Processing and Acknowledgment {#processing-and-ack}